 Now, let’s try resolving a group of alerts.

 Go back to the Alerts page and check all the Low severity alerts.
-After checking all Low severity alerts, click on the Resolve button:
+After checking all Low severity alerts, under the Resolve as drop-down box, choose one of resolving option:

-When this message is shown, it indicates that, according to the current configuration, before we resolve an alert and remove it from the Alerts page in the Add comments box of the Alerts details page, we must provide a comment.
+When the Resolve alerts dialog is shown, it indicates that, according to the current configuration, before we resolve an alert in the Resolve alerts comment box, we must provide a comment.

 To resolve one or group of alerts without entering a comment, go to the Administration page, click the Alerts link: